aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

 # Medium Level Binary Search Questions

 ### Question 1
-Problem Statement :-
+Problem Statement:-

 **Given a sorted integer array arr, two integers k and x, return the k closest integers to x in the array.
-The result should also be sorted in ascending order.An integer a is closer to x than an integer b if:**<br>
+The results should also be sorted in ascending order.
+An integer a is closer to x than an integer b if:**<br>
        |a - x| < |b - x|, or<br>
        |a - x| == |b - x| and a < b<br>
 **Constraints** <br>